boa-dev/boa-dev.github.io/blog/temporal-release/index.md

-Secondly, with how large the API is, `temporal_rs` streamlines the ability to adopt the Temporal API for any current and future implementations, alongside any future update that needs to be made can be done primarily in one place and then released downstream.
+Secondly, with how large the API is, `temporal_rs` streamlines the ability to adopt the Temporal API for any current and future implementations, since any future updates can be done primarily in one place and then released downstream.
 While it's easy to say: "just use our library" to promote adoption.
 Seriously, just use the library.
 The Temporal API is massive from an implementation